 Welcome to Climate Prep Week 2025!

-"Caring for the Earth, Yourself, and Your Community"
+"Caring for the Earth, Yourself, and your Community!"

-Caring for Earth & Community: Take Action! (with Cate Mingoya-LaFortune of Groundwork USA):
+Caring for Earth & Community: Take Action!

 When?
 Wednesday, September 24, 12-12:45pm